What Every Facebook Ads Marketer Should Know About Learning Limited

 A quick scroll over the status and Facebook will provide you with the explanation that the ad set isn’t generating enough leads to allow it to fully optimize and exit the learning phase and that this is either caused by cost controls, budget, or audience size.

 So what gives?
-Can this hurt your campaigns if you don’t do anything about it and how can you address this?
+Can the “learning limited” issue hurt your campaigns if you don’t do anything about it and how can you address this?

 In this article, Cat Howell shares more information on the Facebook Ad learning phase as well as possible solutions you can use to overcome.

-Before we dive into the solution, it’s important to firstly understand the learning phase.
+Before we dive into the solution of solving learning limited issue, it’s important to firstly understand the learning phase.

 The learning phase is essentially a period when Facebook’s delivery system spits your ads out to lots of different people in your targeting to explore the best way to deliver your ad set.
 During this phase, performance can be very volatile and results aren’t usually the best.